cs106l/textbook/src/02-cpp-fundamentals/Initialization and References.md

 | Advantages | Disadvantages |
 | ---------- | ------------- |

-|- Ubiquitous, it works for all objects in C++
+| (1)Ubiquitous, it works for all objects in C++

-- Enforces type-safety disallowing narrowing-conversions| Overloading conflicts with uniform initialization |
+(2)Enforces type-safety disallowing narrowing-conversions| Overloading conflicts with uniform initialization |

 ## Structured Binding (C++17)